Azasakhe/Netflix/Sync-of-watched-status-with-Netflix.md

 This can happen if you use the _same_ profile on multiple device, apps, website at same time, then the videos progress that are been changed outside Kodi you may not see immediately.

-If you want to see those changes immediately, you can choose to perform one of the following operations:<br/>
+If you want to see those changes immediately, you can choose to perform one of the following operations:
--Open the context menu on "My list" or "Continue watching" menu and force the refresh for these lists -Do the `Clear in-memory cache` from add-on expert settings<br/>
+- Open the context menu on "My list" or "Continue watching" menu and force the refresh for these lists
+- Do the `Clear in-memory cache` from add-on expert settings
--Disable and re-enable the add-on<br/>
+- Disable and re-enable the add-on
--Reboot Kodi
+- Reboot Kodi

 ### How to manually change state watched